An unknottedness result for self shrinkers with multiple ends: Introduction

-Previously analogous versions of this result were established in the compact case by the author with S. Wang in \cite{MW1} and in the noncompact case with one asymptotically conical end by the author in the preprint \cite{Mra2} (the results in these cases don't need any other apriori control on the topology along the lines of the statements above).
-In a result allowing even for multiple ends, Brendle showed in \cite{Bren} that noncompact self shrinkers in $\R^3$ with no topology (roughly speaking) must coincide with either the plane or round cylinder, but the result in this work is an improvement in some ways in that it allows for nontrivial topology. $ $
+That the ends are asymptotically conical is a very natural assumption with L. Wang's work and Ilmanen's cylinderical end rigidity conjecture in mind -- these are described more in section 2.
+Essentially, in the conjectural picture the assumption that the ends are asymptotically conical in the statements above can be dropped.
+Previously, analogous versions of this result were established in the compact case by the author with S. Wang in \cite{MW1} and in the noncompact case with one asymptotically conical end by the author in \cite{Mra2}; the results in these cases don't require apriori that $M$ bounds a handlebody.
+For this reason we have $k \geq 2$ in the statement.
+In a result allowing even for multiple ends, Brendle showed in \cite{Bren} that noncompact self shrinkers in $\R^3$ with no topology (roughly speaking) must coincide with either the plane or round cylinder.
+The result in this work is an improvement in the sense that it allows for nontrivial topology, although no geometric rigidity is claimed. $ $

 There are rigourously constructed examples of noncompact self shrinkers with one end besides the plane via desingularizations of the sphere and plane by Kapouleas, Kleene, and M{\o}ller \cite{KKM}.
-To the author's knowledge though there are no rigorous constructions of self shrinkers with more than one end besides the cylinder: the examples constructed in \cite{Ketover} might possibly be noncompact and hence could furnish examples of shrinkers with more than one end, and the very recent work of A. Sun, Z. Wang and Zhou \cite{SWZ} gives many examples of self shrinkers (even of arbitrarily high entropy), which from their techniques it seems plausible at least some of which would be noncompact.
-On the other hand as already mentioned there is good numerical evidence of self shrinkers with two asymptotically conical ends with interesting topology by Chopp \cite{Cho} and also Ilmanen \cite{INote}.
-Of course, its clear upon inspection these numerical examples are unknotted in the sense of the theorem above. $ $
+To the author's knowledge though there are no rigorous constructions of self shrinkers explicitly with more than one end besides the cylinder: Ketover's examples constructed in \cite{Ketover} might possibly be noncompact and hence could furnish examples of shrinkers with more than one end; see also the more recent constructions of A. Sun, Z. Wang and X. Zhou \cite{SWZ}.
+On the other hand there is good numerical evidence of self shrinkers with two asymptotically conical ends with interesting topology going back to Chopp \cite{Cho} (see also Ilmanen \cite{INote}).
+The very recent work of Buzano, Nguyen, Schulz \cite{BNS} has additional numerical examples.
+It's not hard to see that these 2 ended examples are handlebodies and are unknotted in the sense of the theorem above. $ $

+One facet of our argument that might be of interest is that on the topological side it doesn't exclusively use Waldhausen's theorem, which says in various contexts that Heegaard splitings must be topologically standard.
+This is for a natural reason: Hall's examples \cite{Hall} show that minimal surfaces and hence Heegaard splitings of the ball with multiple boundary components may be knotted, which correspond roughly to surfaces with multiple ends and finite topology so that some extra assumption, or observation utilizing completeness in a special way, etc. should be necessary.
+Dealing with this is discussed more in the next few paragraphs, starting at classical minimal surfaces: $ $